TheRegisb/pbuconv/README.md

 `sudo pacman -S install python3`

-Then order to use Pbuconv, use the explicit python3 interpreter
+Then in order to use Pbuconv, use the explicit python3 interpreter

 `python3 ~/-path-/pbuconv.py`